-C13 Application Fee

-0.0 Application 1 co

-C13 Yes No

-C13 Does your institution have an application fee? Х

-C13 Amount of application fee:
+C13 Application Fee Yes No C13 Does your institution have an application fee?
+X C13 Amount of application fee: X C13 Operation of the second s

-C13 Yes No

-C13 Can it be waived for applicants with financial need?

-C13 If you have an application fee and i an on-line application option, C13 Same fee:
+C13 If you have an application fee and an on-line application option, C13 Same fee:

+613 Same lee.

-C13 Free: C13 Reduced:
+Free: Reduced:

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need?
+C13 C13 Can on-line application fee be waived for applicants with financial need?
+Yes No